leetrout/swift-zodiacauth/README.md

     use = egg:zodiacauth#zodiacauth
     zodiac_acl_path = /tmp/acl.json
     super_admin_key = zodiacauthkey

+Once you have configured zodiacauth you can easily add users using the Swauth
+tools:

+    swift-init proxy reload

+    swauth-prep -K swauthkey

+    swauth-add-user -A http://127.0.0.1:8080/auth/ -K swauthkey -a test tester testing

+    swift -A http://127.0.0.1:8080/auth/v1.0 -U test:tester -K testing stat -v

 ## Access Control List
 The ACL is an external file in JSON format that specifies a combination if